Tongue Piercing Mega Guide With Beautiful Images

 In this piercing, that small strip of skin, known as the frenulum, gets a needle drawn through it.
 It’s also known as a tongue web piercing.
 Some people’s frenulum won’t be thick or tough enough to hold the piercing.

 These piercings tend to heal fairly quickly compared to other tongue piercings.
-But sometimes, people get them and all appears to be well, but over time they go through migration.
+However sometimes, people get them and all appears to be well, but over time they go through migration.
 Migration is where your body pushes the piercing slowly out of the mouth – it means the body is rejecting the piercing.

 Tongue web piercings seem to have a higher rate of migration than other tongue piercings do.